 Students are required to take three additional elective courses for the concentration.
 They will choose these courses in consultation with the concentration director, working out a plan that focuses the concentration regionally, conceptually, or around a particular substantive problem.
 A course does not have to appear on an existing list of electives or have "peace" or "justice" in its title to count toward the concentration.
 The aim is to articulate a focus that helps each student pursue her or his interests in PJHR.

-Concentrations are meant to overlap with students' majors: ideally two courses will overlap with the major.
+The PJHR concentration may overlap with students' majors by 1-2 courses but need not do so.
 Each student will work out a plan of study appropriate to his or her focus with the concentration director.

 The program encourages students to take advantage of the many opportunities for enriching their academic work through independent research and/or internships, in both domestic and international settings.
 This will help students face the challenges of integrating data and theory into original analyses.
 Possibilities include traditional social science fieldwork, archival research in the humanities, guided research in the sciences, advanced work in applied ethics backed by research, and so on.
 Haverford students may seek support through Haverford’s Center for Peace and Global Citizenship (CPGC), from the Hurford Humanities Center, or the Koshland Integrated Natural Sciences Center (KINSC).